-AT stalwart and serial golfing maniac Matt Cleary drove around Australia for four months in 2009, playing golf every second day along the way (hey, someone had to).
+AT stalwart and serial golfing maniac Matt Cleary drove around Australia for four months, playing golf every second day along the way (hey, someone had to).
 So who better to ask for a whirlwind tour of courses you just have to love?
+If you are a vacationer who enjoys golf in the time off you have, you might want to keep reading.

 Magenta Shores Golf & Country Club